AMM: Adaptive Multilinear Meshes: Introduction

-As scientific datasets continue to grow in size and complexity, adaptive representations are key to enabling interactive analysis and visualization~\cite{DOE:2013}.
-Adaptive meshes can reduce both the memory footprint and processing costs of large-scale data by orders of magnitude, often without any perceptible impact to visualization quality or analysis results~\cite{Laney13}.
-However, existing approaches are limited to either compressed representations~\cite{Iverson12, zfp, fpzip} of regular grids or multiresolution structures such as octrees and k-d trees~\cite{Berger1984:AMR, Shekhar:1996:ODM, Pascucci:2001:GSI}.
-The former typically provide little spatial adaptivity and thus, do not take advantage of the sparse nature of most datasets, where only a small fraction of space is of interest.
-Furthermore, with few exceptions, data is usually stored uncompressed in memory which severely limits the overall grid resolution.
-Spatially adaptive structures overcome this problem by selectively refining regions of interest, resulting in a significantly smaller memory footprint.
-However, the resulting meshes are typically nonconforming, and their corresponding fields discontinuous, creating considerable challenges for most downstream visualization and analysis routines.
-Additionally, many multiresolution representations imply structural constraints, causing unnecessary refinement in unimportant regions, especially for odd-sized domains like skinny rectangles or L-shapes.
-Finally, both approaches are limited to their respective notions of fidelity, adapting either only numerical precision or only spatial resolution.
+\IEEEPARstart{A}{s} scientific datasets continue to grow in size and complexity, adaptive representations have become key to enabling interactive analysis and visualization~\cite{DOE:2013}.
+Such representations can reduce the memory footprint and processing costs of large-scale data by orders of magnitude, often without perceptible degradation of visualization quality or analysis results~\cite{Laney13}.
+However, existing approaches are limited to either compressed representations of regular grids~\cite{Iverson12, zfp} or multiresolution structures, such as octrees and k-d trees~\cite{Shekhar:1996:ODM, Pascucci:2001:GSI}.
+The former typically provide little spatial adaptivity and, thus, do not benefit from the sparsity that is common in scientific datasets, where often only small portions of space are of interest.
+With few exceptions~\cite{zfp}, data is usually stored uncompressed in memory, limiting the overall grid resolution.
+Spatially adaptive structures overcome this problem by selectively refining regions of interest, resulting in a smaller memory footprint.
+However, many multiresolution representations imply structural constraints, causing unnecessary refinement in unimportant regions, especially for odd-sized domains like skinny rectangles or L-shapes.
+Finally, both approaches are limited to their respective notions of fidelity, adapting either numerical precision or spatial resolution.